smallbiznis/railzway/SECURITY.md

 ## Overview

-Valora is a billing engine designed to manage **billing logic**, including usage metering, pricing, rating, subscriptions, and invoice generation.
+Valora OSS is an open-source billing engine designed to manage **billing logic**, including usage metering, pricing, rating, subscriptions, and invoice generation.

-Valora **is not a payment processor** and **does not handle payment instruments**.
+Valora OSS **is not a payment processor** and **does not handle payment instruments**.

-This document describes the security scope, assumptions, and reporting process for Valora.
+This document defines the **security scope, assumptions, and responsibilities** for users deploying Valora OSS.

 ---